-We demonstrate the importance of controlling for debt capacity and the rate at which the firm expects to use external financing when testing the pecking order theory.
+We demonstrate the importance of controlling for debt capacity when testing the pecking order theory.
 When this is done, we find that the pecking order theory is a good descriptor of the observed financing behavior of a broad cross-section of firms.
-The finding that, on average, large, profitable, low leverage firms use internally generated funds to finance their growth and allow their leverage ratios to drop over an extended period is consistent with the pecking order.
-The fact that those firms with the most to gain and the least to lose from an increase in leverage allow their leverage to fall when profits are high is difficult to reconcile with the tradeoff theory.
-By closely examining the small, highgrowth firms that issue equity we show that equity may be their only option.
-We also present evidence from market reactions to equity issues that are consistent with the observed patterns of equity issuance across large, mature and small, high-growth firms.
+Our finding that, on average, large, profitable, low leverage firms use internally generated funds to finance their growth and allow their leverage ratios to drop over an extended period is consistent with the pecking order.
+The fact that these large profitable firms, have the most to gain from and face the least cost of increasing leverage, allow their leverage to fall when profits are high is difficult to reconcile with the tradeoff theory.
+By closely examining the small, high-growth firms that issue equity we show that equity may be their only option.
+We also present evidence from market reactions to equity issues that reconcile the observed patterns of equity issuance across large, mature versus small, high-growth firms with the pecking order.